-When you’re in the market for a mortgage, there are many factors that go into choosing the appropriate loan and lender for your situation.
-One thing you need to be aware of when shopping around are the kinds of fees the lender is charging, one of which is the origination fee.
+When you’re in the market for a mortgage, many factors go into choosing the appropriate home loan and lender for your situation.
+One factor you need to be aware of when shopping for a mortgage is the variety of fees a lender charges.
+And one of those fees is the loan origination fee.

-The purpose of this article is to give you an overview of what the origination fee is so that you have a better understanding of what you’re getting when you shop around for a mortgage.
-A knowledgeable purchaser is more equipped to navigate the home buying process.
+In this article, we’ll give you an overview of origination fees so you have a better understanding of what you’re paying for when buying a home with a mortgage.

 What Is An Origination Fee?

 An origination fee is a one-time fee many lenders charge to offset the administrative costs of processing a loan.

 Borrowers pay the fee to cover the lender’s overhead expenses for collecting documents, filing paperwork and underwriting the mortgage.
 Lenders use the funds collected from origination fees to help improve their liquidity and continue offering loans to prospective borrowers.

 Origination fees typically cover a range of lender costs, including processing your loan application, underwriting the loan – which involves verifying everything from your income and assets to your job history – and preparing your mortgage documentation.

 The fee is a percentage of the total loan amount and is represented as origination points by the lender.
 The amount of points you’re charged will vary by lender, but one point typically equals 1% of the total loan amount.
 For example, if your lender charges 0.75 points on a $200,000 loan, your origination fee will be $1,500 or 0.75% of the loan balance.

 Origination Points Vs. Mortgage Discount Points

 Origination points are different from mortgage discount points.
 You may see a charge for mortgage discount points in your closing costs, but discount points are a form of prepaid interest.